skannea/storystore/README.md

 - subscribe for the topic using a `wait_for_trigger` that waits for a MQTT message of that topic
 - get all records from the payload
 - restore the entity attribute using the Storystore service

-# Storysave HTML page

-JavaScript functions

-story.loglines( DATA, LOGENTITY )
-datetime(N)
- --> 2023-03-25 15:04:07.396834
-hms( n )
-//2023-03-25 15:04:07.396834 --> 15:04:07
-hmsf( n ) {
-//2023-03-25 15:04:07.396834 --> 15:04:07.39
- text( n ) {
-array( n )

-blueprint:
-  name: Storysave logger
-  description: |-
-     Automation for logging state changes of entities as records in a dedicated Storysave entity's *story* attribute.
-     Requires *python_script.storysave*.
-     Stored as <Timestamp>#<Log type>#<Logged state>#<Logged entity_id>;<next record...
-     for example # 2023-03-26 13:47:55.4545#INFO#Event happened#sensor.msg;2023-03-26 13:44:53#INFO#Event...

-# storysave - HA python_script for persistant logging and storing
-# This service uses an entity (ENT) for storing records with time stamp and a string (STRING).
-# The entity should be an input_text helper entity (others may work).
-# The records are put as an attribute named 'story'.
-# The service stores a maximum (MAX) of records: the oldest is removed when necessary.
-# The entity's state is updated with the new string.
-# Restore mode (restore: long string) means that story attribute is to be set to that long string.
-# Restore is used when HA is restarted.

-# Service call in yaml:

-# service: python_script.storysave
-# data:
-#   entity_id: ENT  # default is input_text.history
-#   log: STRING     # default is an empty string, STRING must not contain ';' or '#'
-#   max: MAX        # default is 10
-#   restore: R      # default is '' which means normal operation, do not restore

-entity_id = data.get("entity_id", 'input_text.history')
-log = data.get("log", "" )
-restore = data.get("restore", "" )
-max = int(data.get("max", "10"))
-# record format is  2023-03-26 13:47:55.4545#<STRING>Event happened again;2023-03-26 13:44:53#Event happened first time
-# latest is first, split records on ;, split time/log on #